nick-brinkmann/dolla/DESIGN.md

     - convos (conversations):
     Whenever a friendship is confirmed a new entry was made to create a conversation between the two users involved in the friendship.
 This included the user id for each user (foreign key referencing the users table) and a unique id for the conversation itself.
+This helped when we needed to identify which conversations to open.
+        * We now realize that a better design may have been to make the "conversations" based on the friendships table as it is inefficient to have this table for the sole purpose of opening conversations.
+However, due to time constraints we were unable to change all of our code to be reliant on the friends table.

     - donation_reqs (donation requests):
+    Whenever someone made a new donation request we updated this table by inserting a new row consisting of the requester's user id, request title and description, goal amount, current amount achieved and date that it was posted.
+There is also a boolean value named "reached" which is false by default, but changes to true when the goal is met.

     - donations (donation transactions):